-End of an era in photography as London Leica specialist R.G.Lewis begins closing-down sale.
-And how I picked up an incredible momento
+End of an era in photography at London Leica specialist R.G.Lewis

 This morning I paid a visit to R.G.Lewis in Southampton Row, London, to have a chat and look over the stock in the closing-down sale.
 Last week owner Len Lyons announced his intention to retire and 100-year-old business, once the UK’s leading Leica agent, will close in June.
 I came away having purchased a wonderful momento of a fine and dedicated Leica retailer.